MicrosoftDocs/well-architected/well-architected/how-to-use-waf.md

     > Refer to: [About WAF pillars](./pillars.md).

 - **Workload**: The workload layer represents the application of these pillars to a specific class of workload.
-During the initial design phase, workload architecture is segmented based on their utility, which becomes your prioritized or design areas.
+During the initial design phase, workload architecture is segmented based on their utility, and each segment represents the prioritized or design areas.
 These design areas are specific to the class of the workload and serve as focal points for optimization.
 WAF includes several workloads, find one that closely matches your business requirements.

     - Start with the **Get started** to understand the solution context.
 As a refresher, read the **Design principles** to understand how the workload adopts the pillar guidance.
 Then, dive deep into **Design areas** that focus on the technical decision points with recommendations to follow.
 Workload guidance also includes an Assessment that is intended to help you evaluate your readiness in production.

     > Refer to: [About WAF workloads](./workloads.md).

-- **Service guides**: Service guides are instrumental in decision-making related to the individual Azure components that resides within the workload.
+- **Service guides**: Service guides are instrumental in decision-making related to the individual Azure components that reside within the workload.
 They offer the core features and capabilities of each service that are necessary to attain a well-architected state.
 It’s important to note that these guides aren’t configuration guides.
 Also, they aren’t a compiled list of all features and capabilities.
 The intent is to highlight the utility of the features through Well-Architected pillar perspectives.

     > [Browse the available guides](./service-guides/index.yml)